A GitHub Action has been added to automatically evaluate LLM accuracy in CI with Langfuse

 This is Suenaga from the Retail App Co-Creation Division.

-A GitHub Action called langfuse/experiment-action has been released from Langfuse, so I gave it a try.
+A GitHub Action called langfuse/experiment-action has been released by Langfuse, so I decided to try it out.

-This time, I used the TypeScript SDK and Vercel AI SDK to call Claude, and set up a CI that evaluates a small multimodal agent that guesses country names from images.
-I also set up a configuration to manage prompts with Git and reflect changes to Langfuse's prompts when merging to main.
+This time, I set up a CI that evaluates a small multimodal agent using the TypeScript SDK and Vercel AI SDK to call Claude and guess country names from images.
+I also configured prompts to be managed in Git and automatically reflected in Langfuse's prompts when merging to main.

 The verification code used this time can be found here.

-The action handles all of the following for you:
+The action takes care of the following all at once:

 This context is created by the GitHub Action and handles the CI-specific setup for you: